cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 As you can see, we can no longer run the subquery independent of the outer query.
 In effect, we are running the subquery over and over again, once for each row we encounter in the outer query.

 As in this example, correlated subqueries tend to be most useful when both the outer query and the subquery work with the same table.
-When the outer query and subquery work with different tables, it is typically possible to write the query as either correlated or uncorrelated.
+When the outer query and subquery work with different tables, it is typically possible to write the query as uncorrelated.

 EXISTS
 ------

-The **EXISTS** operator precedes a subquery; there is no operand before the **EXISTS** keyword.
+The **EXISTS** operator precedes a subquery, which is the only operand.
 An **EXISTS** expression evaluates to ``True`` only if the subquery returns one or more rows.
 The actual data from the subquery is ignored, so you can put anything you want in the **SELECT** clause.
 We will use a constant ``1`` in our examples, just to emphasize that the data we are returning is unimportant.

 Many uncorrelated subqueries can be rewritten as correlated subqueries using **EXISTS**.
 For example, to find all books that have won awards, we can either write